-Preschool Class Teacher
+Preschool & Kindergarten Class Teacher

-Preschool Class Teacher
+Preschool & Kindergarten Class Teacher

-Kindergarten Class Teacher
+Preschool & Kindergarten Class Teacher

-Reception & Year 1 Class Teacher
+Year 1 & 2 Class Teacher

-Reception & Year 1 Class Teacher
+Year 1 & 2 Class Teacher

-Year 2 & 3 Class Teacher
+Year 3 & 4 Class Teacher

-Year 2 & 3 Class Teacher
+Year 3 & 4 Class Teacher

-Year 4, 5, 6 Class Teacher
+Year 5, 6 & 7 Class Teacher

 Jordan Joanisse is from Ottawa, Canada.
 Before coming to Indonesia, he taught Years 3 through 7 in Canada, Australia, and South Korea.
 He received an Honors BA in Philosophy from The University of Western Ontario, and a Masters of Teaching Degree from Griffith University.
 His goal at Semarang International School is to instil a life-long love of learning in his students, while equipping them with the skills, knowledge and understanding in the 21st century.
 His teaching is informed by the latest theories and research in the field of education.
 He believes in a student-centered classroom, with a strong focus on literacy and numeracy.
 He has a particular interest in integrating technology into his teaching, using a range of resources to facilitate learning in all subjects.
 Jordan’s classroom is a safe and supportive learning environment, based on mutual respect and a celebration of diversity.
 He encourages close and productive relationships with parents, maintaining frequent communication via a class website, e-mail, telephone, and daily availability before and after class.
 This year, he will use the Cambridge and IPC curricula to develop a rigorous learning program in which all students achieve success and are challenged to reach their highest potential.

 Betty comes from Manado, North Sulawesi.
 Betty studied at Hasanuddin University in Makassar South Sulawesi.
 When she heard there was a position at Semarang International School and the position involved teaching a small group of children from international backgrounds she was immediately interested and extremely pleased to be appointed.
 In 1996, Betty started to work at Semarang International School.
 A few years later she was asked to teach maths, ESL, science, social studies in addition to Bahasa Indonesia to the senior students from year 4 to 8.
 This year Betty will continue to work in the senior class with Mr. Jordan.
 In June 2004, she was appointed to be the Head Indonesian Teacher.
 One of her important tasks is to be the role model for Indonesian teachers, demonstrating attitudes of carrying, professionalism, support, and high academic expectations for all students.
 She knows that this is not easy but she always wants to try her best.
 In June 2011, Betty was invited to attend the Teacher Exchange Program at Macaulay Primary School in the United Kingdom.
 It was really a valuable experience for her.
 She learned a lot of things there especialy the way Macaulay Primary School implements the International Primary Curriculum.
+She is currently attending the Master Program at Semarang State University (UNNES).
 Betty believes the best things about working at Semarang International School are the students, the professional and supportive staff, and the great community atmosphere that comes from being a small school.
 It is lovely to see many age groups learning and playing together.
 It is certainly an excellent place for children to develop appreciation of different cultures and positive social skills.
 She is looking forward to more enjoyable and challenging years at Semarang International School.

 PR and Marketing Officer